 Vicarage Rd Cemetery

-Elaine and I visited the cemetery on 24 Apr 2011, armed with a printout of Tearle names and grave numbers given to Iris and I by the warden of Watford North Cemetery when we went looking for Tearle graves there a couple of years ago.
-We found Reginald Frank Tearle.
+Elaine and I visited the Vicarage Rd Cemetery in Watford on 24 Apr 2011, armed with a printout of Tearle names and grave numbers given to Iris Adams and me by the warden of Watford North Cemetery when we went looking for Tearle graves there a couple of years previously.
+At Watford North, we had found Reginald Frank Tearle.

 We called this Tearle Corner; the highest concentration of Tearle graves close to each other we had ever seen.
 There are actually three graves, but they are occupied by eight people in total